dsnowden25/CS5004-Midterm/Chapters/Chapter-2/Chapter_2.md

 - Have no return type - not even `void` is allowed
 - Can (and probably should) have parameters

 Notice how we have three different constructors with the same name but different parameters?

 This is called **constructor overloading**.
 Constructors are considered overloaded when there are multiple constructors with different parameters within the same class.
+We will talk more about overloading later, but I just wanted to point it out for now.

 **Example: Rectangle Constructors**
 ```java